 But until then, the virtual queue is the only way to ride.
 Clearly, understanding these processes is pretty darn important.
 Let’s take a look at what they are.

 What is a virtual queue?

 A virtual queue allows you to get a spot in line, without having to physically wait in the line.

 You get this spot on line by accessing the reservation system on your My Disney Experience app.

 The system has gone through some changes since it was originally released.
 The virtual queue is a fairly straightforward process, but it’s highly competitive so you have to be on your game.

 Using the Guardians of the Galaxy Ride Virtual Queue

 The Guardians of the Galaxy virtual queue operates the same way the virtual queue did for both Rise of the Resistance and Remy’s Ratatouille Adventure.

-The mechanics of the virtual queue has gone through a few different iterations, but Disney seems to have settled on one that they like.
+The mechanics of the virtual queue have gone through a few different iterations, but Disney seems to have settled on one that they like.

 The virtual queue opens up two times a day, once at 7:00a and again at 1:00p.
-In past rides, the 7:00a time was the more competitive of the two.
+The 7:00a time is typically the more competitive of the two.